Looking Glass Studios, Inc.

 System Shock

-example, when the player ran into a wall or was hit by a bullet, his head would be knocked to the opposite direction of the hit.
-The interface was also given a facelift.
-You were not restricted to the small game windows found in the Underworld series anymore, you could now view the game in fullscreen, as well as customize the HUD to show items, emails, etc.
+The game featured a physics system that affected all the items in the world as well as the character.
+For example, when the player ran into a wall or was hit by a bullet, his head would be knocked to the opposite direction of the hit.
+The interface was also given a face-lift.
+You were not restricted to the small game windows found in the Underworld series anymore, you could now view the game in full-screen, as well as customize the heads-up display to show items, e-mails, etc.

-System Shock was a critics darling, but commercially it didn't fare so well.
-It only sold 170,000 copies.
-The sequel, System Shock 2, was co-developed by Irrational Games (now 2K Boston) and Looking Glass.
+System Shock was a critical darling, but didn't fare well commercially, selling 170,000 copies.
+The sequel, System Shock 2, was co-developed by Irrational Games (formerly 2K Boston) and Looking Glass.

-Terra Nova leaves the claustrophobic corridors of Underworld and SShock behind and puts the player in large outdoor areas on four different planets.
+Terra Nova leaves the claustrophobic corridors of Underworld and System Shock behind and puts the player in large outdoor areas on four different planets.
 The environments differ from planet to planet, going from a dead wasteland to an earth-like environment, each of which has unique environmental effects such as moving clouds, a day/night cycle and rain or snow.
-You control a PBA (Power Battle Armor, basically a small mecha) from first-person perspective and are given a multitude of weapons (including particle beams, rockets and railguns) as well as three AI controlled teammates for each mission.
-You can't directly control them, but you can give them orders to follow.
+You control a PBA (Power Battle Armor, basically a small mecha) from a first-person perspective and are given a multitude of weapons (including particle beams, rockets and railguns) as well as three AI controlled teammates for each mission, to whom you can give orders to follow.

 Thief: The Dark Project